Resources on Social Ethics

 Share the World’s Resources – more resources on poverty, hunger, harmful IMF and World Bank policies, etc.

-Rights Action - organization providing support for human rights and grassroots development projects in Guatemala and elsewhere.
+Rights Action - organization providing support for grassroots human rights and people-centered development projects in Guatemala and Honduras.
 Also a source of educational materials.

-Human Rights Commission - Up-to-date information concerning human
+Guatemalan Human Rights Commission - Up-to-date information concerning human rights in Guatemala

 Economic Globalization, Free Trade

-(Also see the entries above under "world hunger and poverty,"
+(Also see the entries above under "world hunger," "third world

 Global Issues - one of the best websites on globalization and many other global justice and ecological issues